GLYCAM-Web/website/.github/ISSUE_TEMPLATE/bug_report.md

 ---

 **Tool:**
 Please tell us which tool you were using when you spotted the bug.
+Bonus points for including the URL: this can tell us if you were using stable or beta code, which really helps us address issues.

 **Bug Description:**
 A clear and concise description of what the bug is.